 \textbf{Construct validity} The layer depth of \textit{HGT} in \textit{DSHGT} is set to 3 based on the empirical study result (as shown in Section~\ref{sec:rq3}).
 The target node embedding is updated through the attentive message passing from neighbor nodes.
-As the layer numbers increase, the \textit{HGT} will eventually face the oversmoothing problem~\cite{chen2020measuring}, where distinct information conveyed by neighbors become hard to distinguish owing to the over-iterative message passing, and leads to performance degradation.
-We leverage a simple 1 layer LSTM as the decoder for the annotation supervisor part, which already demonstrates promising results in the experiment.
-It suggests the potential of using auxiliary annotations as supplementary information to assist the vulnerability detection task.
-As a future task, we can leverage more calibrated semantic extraction models such as those pretrained NLP models~\cite{kalyan2021ammus} as the annotation decoder.
+As the layer numbers increase, the \textit{HGT} will eventually face the oversmoothing problem~\cite{chen2020measuring}, where distinct information conveyed by neighbors becomes hard to distinguish owing to the over-iterative message passing and leads to performance degradation.
+We leverage a simple 1-layer LSTM as the decoder for the code comment supervisor part, which already demonstrates promising results in the experiment.
+It suggests the potential of using auxiliary code comments as supplementary information to assist the vulnerability detection task.
+As a future task, we can leverage more calibrated semantic extraction models such as those pretrained NLP models~\cite{kalyan2021ammus} as the code comment decoder.